giangchicken/Giang-s-book/docker.md

 **Docker Compose** is a tool that allows you to define and manage multi-container Docker applications using a single YAML file, simplifying deployment and service connections.

-For more information [docker docs](https://docs.docker.com/get-started/docker-overview/)
+For more information [docker docs](https://docs.docker.com/get-started/docker-overview/) For more information abt the difference bw dockerfile and docker-compose [dockerfile_docker-compose](https://viblo.asia/p/docker-vs-docker-compose-RnB5pXGd5PG)

 ---